yoshakami/plt0/README.md

 ## Notes
 if you want to change the source code of GUI layout through the [Design] window, you'll need a 4k screen, since Visual Studio automatically resizes the app bounds to your screen size (Naughy VS!) and the whole screen is packed to the gills with GUI elements

-the whole GUI was made with only 3 elements : label, picturebox, and textbox
+the whole GUI was made with only 4 elements : Label, PictureBox, PictureBoxWithInterpolationMode and TextBox.

 the GUI opens if (input file = "")  or texture_format isn't specified<br>(which means that opening a texture with plt0.exe will decode it and output a bmp without showing the GUI)

+the GUI won't open if the folder `plt0 content` is missing next to the exe, or if a config file is missing.
+Everything is bundled in the release.

 I've spent the most time I have ever consumed for a decent CMPR Algorithm

 the python files were either used to generate C# code (functions launched on label hover or on click ), or to analyze C# code, and even to extract data from the code.

-* if you're skeptical about python being slow, run <a href="https://github.com/yoshi2999/plt0/blob/master/py/plt0.py">plt0.py</a> from the py folder and you'll notice it takes 20 minutes to encode an image to CI8 AI8.
+* if you're skeptical about python being slow, run <a href="https://github.com/yoshakami/plt0/blob/master/py/plt0.py">plt0.py</a> from the py folder and you'll notice it takes 20 minutes to encode an image to CI8 AI8.
 (You'll need to change "input_file" at the line 48 first)

 ## Colour Quantization algorithm
 First, create a Colour_table List of int array of 65536 entries with the number itself and the number of times it is used in the image.